Twitter

 A focus was requested on supporting your child’s wider personal development

-• Personal Development Days are held 4 times per year, whereby students follow a different timetable and explore topics such as cyber-bullying, relationships and families, drugs and alcohol, body image and equality
+• Personal Development lessons are held throughout 4 dedicated weeks per year, whereby students follow a different timetable for one period each day, and explore topics such as cyber-bullying, relationships and families, drugs and alcohol, body image and equality

 • House Competitions run throughout each year.
 This allows students to showcase their skills in topics such as art and design, computer programming, spelling, maths challenges and literacy quizzes, promoting healthy competition between peers